reflectoring/reflectoring.github.io/_posts/2021-06-07-spring-schedulers.md

 As of now, we know that `@Scheduled` is the way to schedule tasks, but we haven't seen it in action.
 Let's look at different ways on how to use this annotation:

+### Schedule tasks with `FixedRate`
-* `Schedule tasks with FixedRate`: Using this would execute our task, after every n milliseconds, which you provided. **An important thing to know here is that every execution is independent i.e. it will execute our task even if the previous execution is still `in progress`**.
+Using this would execute our task, after every n milliseconds, which you provided. **An important thing to know here is that every execution is independent i.e. it will execute our task `EVEN if the previous execution is still in progress`**.
 ```java
 @Scheduled(fixedRate = 1000)
 public void callApiViaFixedRate() {
   System.out.println("calling API using fixed rate");
 }
 ```
-* Schedule tasks with FixedDelay: Using this would ensure, the gap between the execution of our task is always n milliseconds, i.e. **our task will invoke only `after the previous execution is complete.`**
+### Schedule tasks with `FixedDelay`
+Using this would ensure, the gap between the execution of our task is always n milliseconds, i.e. **our task will invoke `ONLY after the previous execution is complete.`**
 ```java
 @Scheduled(fixedDelay = 1000)
 public void callApiViaFixedDelay() {
  System.out.println("calling API using fixed delay");
 }
 ```
+### Schedule tasks with `Cron Expression`
-* `Schedule tasks with Cron Expression`: Generally, our use cases are to execute tasks daily at some fixed time or weekly or any other `calendar schedule`, for those purposes we use cron expression.
+Generally, our use cases are to execute tasks daily at some fixed time or weekly or any other `calendar schedule`, for those purposes we use cron expression.
 ```java
 @Scheduled(cron = "0/30 * * * * ?")
 public void callApiViaCron() {